hzhou/MyDef_Book/editor.md

 ![Notepad ++](npp.png)

-In notepad++, in addition to auto indentation, you can mass indent a block by selecting the block and press <TAB>.
-Or you can mass de-indent a block by pressing <Shift+TAB>.
+In notepad++, in addition to auto indentation, you can mass indent a block by selecting the block and press "TAB".
+Or you can mass de-indent a block by pressing "Shift+TAB".
 You will do this very offten in MyDef.

 It is really easy to create basic syntax highlighting in Notepad++.
 Goto menu "Language", then "Define your language...", Set Ext. to "def", head to the "Keywords Lists" tab, insert groups of keywords as shown in the screenshot below: